 Breast surgery can feel like a major step for many women.
 When done correctly and with careful screening and discussion, breast surgery can greatly improve appearance and self-image.
 Whatever your goal, Scripps Clinic plastic surgeons in San Diego offer breast augmentation and breast surgery procedures that fit your lifestyle.

 Women who choose to enlarge their natural breasts with implants — also known as breast augmentation or breast enhancement — may do so to improve their confidence and feel good about the appearance of their breasts.
-Many patients seek to achieve a more rounded breast shape, increase fullness or improve breast asymmetry as a result of weight loss, pregnancy or other factors.
+Many breast augmentation patients seek to achieve a more rounded breast shape, increase fullness or improve breast asymmetry as a result of weight loss, pregnancy or other factors.

 Talk to your physician regarding the type of procedure that’s right for your body.